Breed Discrimination

 Educate Others on the Flaws of Breed-Specific Legislation

 Provide information on studies that show that dog behavior is not inherently tied to breed.
-Research consistently shows that responsible ownership is far more important than breed in determining how a dog behaves.
+Research consistently shows that responsible ownership is far more important than breed in determining dog behavior.

 When you hear negative or discriminatory comments about specific breeds, politely correct misconceptions.
 Offer examples of how many dogs in those breeds are loving, gentle companions and advocate for seeing dogs as individuals, not stereotypes.